 We need your views!
 Please come and tell us what you think about aged care.
-The National LGBTI Heath Alliance is collecting community views about aged care services to include in submissions to the Aged Care Royal Commission.
+LGBTIQ+ Health Australia is collecting community views about aged care services to include in submissions to the Aged Care Royal Commission.
 We invite LGBTI older people, their family, friends and carers and any aged care workers to a series of consultation sessions.

 Update: Change to Consultation Process